Pedro-Fernandes-13/Pedro-Fernandes-13/README.md

 ## I am constantly studying and practicing and my main language at the moment is c sharp

-( C sharp is my main language ) main language is C# but I also have knowledge of HTML CSS3 and Javascript, my focus is mobile development with .NET muai
+( C sharp is my main language )
+I also have knowledge of HTML CSS3 and Javascript, but my focus is mobile development with .NET muai.

 programming fascinates me, we can create a world, we just don't know it yet.
 <!--